HxnDev/Bubble-Pop-Screen-Saver-And-Game/ScreenSaver/README.md

 # Screen Saver

-You are required to create desktop screen saver having moving shapes (like Circle, Rectangle, Square or even Triangle, whereas other shapes can be found using below URL).
+We were required to create desktop screen saver having moving shapes (like Circle, Rectangle, Square or even Triangle, whereas other shapes can be found using below URL).
 Shapes should have
 •     different size (height,width/radius)
 •     different colors
 •     different starting location